obss/trapper/README.md

 **trapper extends transformers!**

-We implement the trapper components by trying to use the available components of the `transformers` library as much as we can.
-For example, trapper uses the models and the trainer as they are in transformers.
+We implement the trapper components by trying to use the available components of the transformers library as much as we can.
+For example, trapper uses the models, and the trainer as they are in transformers.
 This makes it easy to use the models trained with trapper on other projects or libraries that depend on transformers library (or pytorch in general).

-We strive to keep trapper fully compatible with transformers so you can always use some of our components to write a script for your own needs while not using the full pipeline (e.g. for training).
+We strive to keep trapper fully compatible with transformers, so you can always use some of our components to write a script for your own needs while not using the full pipeline (e.g. for training).